Putnjiek/DockStat/README.md

 1. Theme switching only works once.
 See [code logic](/docs/known-issues.md#-----1-theme-switching-bug) for details.

 2. Adding the default theme will make other themes unusable due to not being able to select them.
 See [code logic](/docs/known-issues.md#-----2-theme-unavailability-issue) for details.
----

-Please don't judge this project too harshly—it's my first major React project.
-For more information, open a new issue! 😄